Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-David Peralta and the Los Angeles Dodgers will take on Elias Diaz and the Colorado Rockies at Coors Field in the first of a three-game series, on Tuesday at 8:40 PM ET.
+The Colorado Rockies and Ezequiel Tovar hit the field against Mookie Betts and the Los Angeles Dodgers on Wednesday, in the second game of a three-game series at Coors Field.

-The Dodgers have been listed as -275 moneyline favorites for this matchup against the Rockies (+230).
-Los Angeles is favored on the run line (-2.5 with -135 odds).
-The over/under is 11.5 runs for this game.
+The Rockies are +170 moneyline underdogs in this matchup with the favorite Dodgers (-210).
+Los Angeles is favored on the run line (-2.5 with +100 odds).
+The total is 12.5 runs for the matchup (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.